 This is a tough decision.
 In theory, everything is so simple.
 To get fit, all you need is - exercise and to eat healthily.
 Basically, if you start running every other day, lift some weights and say no to chips and late night snacks, you should see results.
 But will these results be as good and effective as you hoped for at the beginning?
 Individuals who are confident in themselves or have some knowledge in fitness believe that they can do it on their own.

 There is a reason why UX experts exist.
 They are the ones who have the experience - good and bad.
-They can help you to avoid mistakes even if you are fully convinced that you are doing everything correctly.
-As with the gym, you probably don’t know all the small details that make exercises better, which ones are the most effective, and which are just a waste of time.
+They can help you to avoid mistakes and make faster progress even if you are fully convinced that you can do everything correctly by yourself.
+As with the gym, you probably don’t know all the small details that make exercises better, which ones are the most effective in your case, and which are just a waste of time.

 5. GET THE RIGHT PROFESSIONAL